markmadej/ifp-scrape/README.md

 ```

 This script loads all names from the `allNames.txt` file (from the ifpnamecollection process).
 It then loads everything in `allPoints.txt`, the aggregation of names along with the 4 associated points.
 The script then loops through all names found in `allNames.txt` but not `allPoints.txt`, and it attempts to retrieve that data.
 The script finishes when all of those are attempted.

+While you can have the name and point collection programs running concurrently, you'll need to restart the point collection process after the final names have been collected.
+The point collection process loads those at the start of its run and will not pick up new names after that initial read.

 ## Results